Devilment

-Devilment are a British gothic metal/groove metal band originally formed in late 2011.
+Devilment are a British metal band originally formed in late 2011 by guitarist Daniel Finch.
 The band experienced problems finding a stable vocalist until Dani Filth from the extreme metal band Cradle of Filth joined.
 They released their first studio album, The Great and Secret Show, in November 2014.

 History

 2011–2012: Beginning and Grotescapology demo

 Originally formed as a solo project by Daniel Finch in late 2001 under the name Brutal Grooves Inc. In 2011 Finch set about putting a band together hiring Simon Dawson (drums) Justin Walker (bass) and Kieron De Manns (guitar).
 The band experienced trouble finding a stable vocalist until Finch's friend, Dani Filth (Cradle of Filth) agreed to help out on a couple of tracks.
 'When I heard what Dan Finch was doing, I just had to get my claws into it.
 It had a unique sound to it that was both creepy and heavy but indelibly groovy.
 I instantly saw where we could take this beast...'

 This turned into a studio demo, known as Grotescapology, completed after Dani finished work on Cradle of Filth's album The Manticore and Other Horrors in October 2012.
 The demo featured eight tracks, which were used solely as a backbone for a new line-up when their drummer and two other members departed the group.